PiperLiu/easy-cipher-content/README.md

 ## Features

-This extension provides two buttons in the status bar for any text file:
+This extension provides two buttons in the editor title bar for any text file:
 - Encrypt: Converts all text to uppercase
 - Decrypt: Converts all text to lowercase

-The buttons appear in the top-right corner of VS Code when a text file is open.
+The buttons appear in the editor title bar (next to each tab) when a text file is open.

 ## Requirements